chrissyhroberts/darknet/README.md

 For questions or issues please use the [Google Group](https://groups.google.com/forum/#!forum/darknet).

 Good example of how to train a model here - https://eng-memo.info/blog/yolo-original-dataset-en/

+on makefile line 7 remove deprecated runtimes for GPU

+this line only needed for T4 GPUs.

+ARCH= -gencode arch=compute_75,code=[sm_75,compute_75]